Skip to content

 4. Coding and registration: the costly trap

 1. MMSI + vessel station license — ANFR.
-If the boat is equipped with VHF/ASN, the MMSI (9 digits) and the vessel station license are obtained from the ANFR, online at maritime.anfr.fr.
+If the boat is equipped with VHF/DSC, the MMSI (9 digits) and the vessel station license are obtained from the ANFR, online at maritime.anfr.fr.
 The license — to be kept on board — lists the MMSI and the reference of each declared beacon.

 2. Beacon coding.
 Programming with the French country code + the identifier (the MMSI for a maritime EPIRB, or a serial number).
 A beacon purchased abroad is often coded for another country → the alert would go to the wrong coordination center.
-Skysat recodes for France (70 € excl.
-VAT flat rate).
+Skysat recodes for France (70 € HT flat rate).

-5. Maintenance: battery, hydrostatic release unit, overhaul
+5. Maintenance: battery, hydrostatic release, overhaul

 A beacon must be maintained — otherwise it won't activate when needed:

 In short: a beacon has an expiry date, like a life raft.
-Check the battery and hydrostatic release unit during the boat's annual refit — this is the habit that avoids a nasty surprise when it matters.
+Check the battery and hydrostatic release unit during the boat's annual overhaul — this is the habit that avoids a nasty surprise when it matters.

 406 MHz EPIRB beacon and its hydrostatic release unit (HRU)